-HousErasmus+ was a two-year research project funded under Key Action 3 of the Erasmus+ programme sought to answer that question.
-The study, led by the European Universities Foundation and Erasmus Student Network, illuminated the housing situation for mobile stdudents in Europe.
-Over two years students, universities, housing providers and student associations were surveyed to assess their experiences and practices around accommodation.
-Meanwhile, a series of study visits and regional sessions brought together relevant actors to gather best practices and further analyse local and national trends and systems.
+HousErasmus+, a two-year research project funded under Key Action 3 of the Erasmus+ programme, sought to answer these questions.
+The study, led by the European Universities Foundation and Erasmus Student Network, shed light on the housing situation for mobile students across Europe.
+Over two years, a range of students, universities, housing providers and student associations were surveyed, to assess their experiences and practices around accommodation.
+Meanwhile, a series of study visits and regional sessions brought together relevant associates to gather the best practices and analyse both national and local trends.

 Students are often culturally and practically unprepared for their mobility period, particularly regarding their housing needs and challenges.
-Accessible high quality information should be available to students embarking on exchange.
+Accessible, high-quality information should be available to students embarking on exchange.

 1 in 10 mobile students experienced attempted fraud during their housing search, and quality assurance remains an issue.
-Students should use secure payment and bookng services where university- or state-provided accommodation is not available.
+Students should use secure payment and booking services where university- or state-provided accommodation is not available.

 There are simply not enough beds in many university cities.
 Investment in student accommodation is needed to overcome this critical issue.